skonfig/__unbound/type/__unbound_server/man.rst

 ----
 This type assumes that the main server config is located at ``/etc/unbound/unbound.conf`` on the target.
-Furthermore, a sanely formatted `unbound.conf` file is assumed, i.e. only one configuration option on a single line.
+Furthermore, a sanely formatted :strong:`unbound.conf`\ (5) file is assumed, i.e. only one configuration option on a single line.

 SEE ALSO